Pathophysiology of Osteoporosis

 Raloxifene is a selective estrogen receptor modulator (SERM Selective estrogen receptor modulators (SERMS) Menopause is physiologic or iatrogenic cessation of menses (amenorrhea) due to decreased ovarian function.
 Manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more ) that may be appropriate for treatment of osteoporosis in women who cannot take bisphosphonates.
 It is given orally once daily and reduces vertebral fractures by about 50% but has not been shown to reduce hip fractures.
 Raloxifene does not stimulate the uterus and antagonizes estrogen effects in the breast.
 It has been shown to reduce the risk of invasive breast cancer.
 Raloxifene may increase risk of thromboembolism.

 Denosumab is a monoclonal antibody against RANKL (receptor activator of nuclear factor kappa-B ligand) and reduces bone resorption by osteoclasts.
 Denosumab may be helpful in patients not tolerant of or unresponsive to other therapies or in patients with impaired renal function.
 This drug has been found to have a good safety profile at 10 years of therapy.
 Denosumab is contraindicated in patients with hypocalcemia because it can cause calcium shifts that result in profound hypocalcemia and adverse effects such as tetany.
-Osteonecrosis of the jaw Osteonecrosis of the Jaw (ONJ) Osteonecrosis of the jaw is an oral lesion involving bare mandibular or maxillary bone.
-It may cause pain or may be asymptomatic.
-Diagnosis is by the presence of exposed bone for at least 8... read more and atypical femoral fractures have been rarely reported in patients taking denosumab.
+Osteonecrosis of the jaw Medication-Related Osteonecrosis of the Jaw (MRONJ) Medication-related osteonecrosis of the jaw has no unanimously accepted definition or etiology but is generally held to be an oral lesion involving bare mandibular or maxillary bone present... read more and atypical femoral fractures have been rarely reported in patients taking denosumab.

 Patients taking denosumab should not undergo a drug holiday because stopping this drug may cause a rapid loss in bone mineral density and, importantly, increase the risk of fractures, particularly vertebral fractures, sometimes multiple.
 If and when denosumab is discontinued, transition to a bisphosphonate such as IV zoledronic acid should be considered for at least a year and longer if there is ongoing risk of fracture.